mailbox171/fctfoke-v04/readme.md

 Create user and initialize WP site.

 Navigate the wordpress website, to generate some log records, to be shown later.

 **REMINDER**

-When destroyng this component, delete load balancer in k8s using kubectl, before terraform destroy.
+When later on you will be destroyng this component, please delete the load balancer first in k8s using kubectl, before terraform destroy.

 `[opc@dev-operator wp]$ kubectl delete service wordpress `

 If you forget, you can also delete the LB using OCI console

 Then, you need to run "terraform destroy" again, using "tdestroy" alias.

-## Check container logs in OCI Logging
+### Check container logs in OCI Logging

 In OCI Console, select Observability >> Logs

 Select the OKE nodepool compartment

 Click on "fcoke-log" Log Name

 Select the appropriate timeframe, depending on when you navigated on wordpress site.